golemfactory/golem-docs/docs/Ncreators/javascript/quickstart/quickstart.md

 npm install yajsapi
 ```

-Create a requestor.mjs file and copy the following content there.
-This script defines the task ('node -v'), requests it to be run on the Network and prints the result on the console.
+Create a file named requestor.mjs and copy the following content into it.
+The code itself defines a task whose goal is to run the command `node -v` on the Golem Network and print the result to your terminal.

 ```js
 import { TaskExecutor } from "yajsapi";